-Street and graffiti artists have always been using the power of letters and written words to attract attention of distracted bystanders, hungry for meaning and significance.
-For graffiti lettering it all began with letters and symbols scrawled on public surfaces, and when one looks at the work created by ten creators featured on the following list, it becomes clear how those markings evolved in beautiful and unexpected ways over the years.
-Some of them explore the beauty of lettering itself by creating complex and almost mystical calligraphic images, while others strive with great passion to achieve more simple, yet deeply philosophical use of typography as a vehicle to convey their messages.
+Street and graffiti artists have always been using the power of graffiti art letters and written words to attract the attention of distracted bystanders, hungry for meaning and significance.
+For graffiti lettering, it all began with letters and symbols scrawled on public surfaces, and when one looks at the work created by ten creators featured on the following list, it becomes clear how those graffiti art letters and markings evolved in beautiful and unexpected ways over the years.
+Some of them explore the beauty of lettering itself by creating complex and almost mystical calligraphic images, while others strive with great passion to achieve more simple, yet deeply philosophical use of typography as a means to convey their messages.

-American multidisciplinary artist Max Rippon RIPO creates intelligent street art of typography which evokes America of the 1950’s juxtaposed with modern social commentary and all that with a splash of sarcasm and humor.
-During his early age and after graduating from art school he experimented with different forms of urban art trying to find his style and in recent years his work has become primarily text-based, communicating through the use of various hand-painted elements, calligraphy and typography.
+American multidisciplinary artist Max Rippon RIPO creates intelligent street art of typography which evokes America of the 1950s juxtaposed with modern social commentary and all that with a splash of sarcasm and humor.
+During his early age and after graduating from art school he experimented with different forms of urban art trying to find his style and in recent years his work has become primarily text-based, communicating through the use of various hand-painted elements like graffiti art letters, calligraphy and typography.
 After moving to Barcelona several years ago RIPO began working on canvas, paper, found materials and with sculpture.
 Through his clever and highly stylized work RIPO injects imagery into wordplay, and words into visual landscapes.

 French conceptual artist Alexis Rero has established his work through his innovative approach to street art based around language.
-Introduced to the street through graffiti, he eventually felt limited by a spray can and began exploring imagery through the use of typography.
+Introduced to the street through graffiti, he eventually felt limited by a spray can and began exploring imagery through the use of typography and design of graffiti art letters.
 Rero is most noted for his minimalist statements, ironic and dystopian phrases, with a signature stark black line crossing them out used to trigger contemplative reactions from viewers.
 Apart from exhibiting his work in galleries and abandoned and dilapidated spaces of urban landscapes Alexis Rero also erects his three-dimensional word sculptures made of wood in the natural environments of beautiful open fields and countryside.

 Los Angeles based street artist Marquis Lewis RETNA has developed an original alphabet, a distinctive constructed script of hypnotic symbols which is derived from traditional types of street-based graffiti and Egyptian hieroglyphics, Native American traditional symbols and Arabic and Hebrew calligraphy, and which appears like an undiscovered, long lost ancient script, even though he maintains that he composes his works in English and Spanish language.
 Retna's complex and abstract artworks, executed in brushstrokes and best viewed from a distance, are beautiful and captivating, each piece carries meaning, conveying an event or dialogue that he experienced but only he and his inner circle of friends know.